Anti-corruption campaign under Xi Jinping

-A far-reaching anti-corruption campaign began in China following the conclusion of the 18th National Congress of the Chinese Communist Party (CCP) in 2012.
-The campaign, carried out under the aegis of Xi Jinping, General Secretary of the Chinese Communist Party, was the largest organized anti-corruption effort in the history of CCP rule in China.
+A far-reaching anti-corruption campaign was launched in China following the conclusion of the 18th National Congress of the Chinese Communist Party (CCP) in 2012.
+Initiated under the Xi Jinping administration, the campaign became the most extensive and systematic anti-corruption effort in the history of CCP governance.

-Upon taking office, Xi vowed to crack down on "tigers and flies", that is, high-level officials and local civil servants alike.
-Most of the officials investigated were removed from office and faced accusations of bribery and abuse of power, although the range of alleged abuses varied widely.
-The campaign 'netted' over 120 high-ranking officials, including about a dozen high-ranking military officers, several senior executives of state-owned companies, and five national leaders (list).
-More than 100,000 people have been indicted for corruption.
-The campaign is part of a much wider drive to clean up malfeasance within party ranks and shore up party unity.
-It has become an emblematic feature of Xi Jinping's political brand.
+Upon assuming office, CCP general secretary Xi Jinping pledged to crack down on both "tigers and flies", referring respectively to high-ranking officials and grassroots civil servants.
+Most of the officials investigated were dismissed from office and faced charges of bribery and abuse of power, though the severity and nature of the alleged misconduct varied considerably.
+The campaign eventually targeted more than 120 senior officials, including about a dozen senior military officers, several executives of state-owned enterprises, and five national leaders.
+As of 2023, approximately 2.3 million government officials had been prosecuted.
+The campaign formed a central component of a broader initiative aimed at curbing corruption within the CCP and reinforcing internal unity.
+It has since become one of the defining features of Xi's political legacy.